Darth-Coin/Poncho-OBW-testing/README.md

 This is a draft guide regarding a system of [Hosted Channels](https://fanismichalakis.fr/posts/what-are-hosted-channels/) (HC) offered by Poncho.
 Introduction

 The idea is to use the already existing liquidity pool from a RoF to offer private channels using the technology of Hosted Channels.
-This idea was based on [my article guide about Private LN banks that can be offered for private users](https://darthcoin.substack.com/p/bitcoin-private-banks-over-lightning)
+This idea was based on [my article guide about Private LN banks that can be offered for private users](https://darthcoin.substack.com/p/bitcoin-private-banks-over-lightning), this time testing with a RoF as LSP source and see how can be scaled for a broader audience.

 We want to see how these hosted channels can be used at a large scale, linked to a RoF and can offer good routes to private users using private nodes on their mobiles (OBW).